particle-iot/docs/src/content/tutorials/product-tools/creating-a-product.md

 - Local compiler toolchain uses the same compiler toolchain (gcc ARM) as the cloud compiler, but loads the native versions of the toolchain for Windows, Linux, or Mac onto your computer and does the compilation on your computer.
 Your source code does not leave your computer in this scenario.

 The local compiler may be necessary for very large projects, but otherwise you can generally switch back and forth between cloud and local without difficulties.
 On Windows in particular, the first build will take a very long time because all of Device OS needs to be built.
 The launching of the compiler, which must be done a very large number of times, occurs much more quickly under Linux and Mac, which is why those local builds are faster.
-When possible, we recommend using Linux or Mac.
+When possible, we recommend using Linux or Mac for this reason.

 ### Web IDE